 - 1. Microthruster development and measurement of microthrust levels are very challenging.
 Micropropulsion Systems for Nanosats. - High power thrusters (5kW, 15-20kW) capable of operating at high specific impulse with a low power to thrust ratio (orbit raising and interplanetary transfer).
 Double operation mode for telecommunications and Space Tugs. - 3.
 Qualification through long lifetime testing such as Bepi Colombo. - 4.
-EP Cost reduction exercise at system level specially for Constellations, in particular for de-orbiting. - 5.
+EP Cost reduction exercise at system level specially for Constellations, in particular for de-orbiting.
+Use of COTS - 5.
 Spacecraft thruster possible interactions. - 6.
-Flight opportunities, Neosat, Electra, NGGM, ICEYE, MSR-ERO, European Space Agency
+Flight opportunities, Bepi Colombo, Neosat, Electra, NGGM, ICEYE.
+European Space Agency

 - Telecommunication market will be able to make an immediate use of these EP technologies for on obit control and full or partial transfer.
 5kW engines with low power to thrust ratio and high specific impulse will be very important.
 Dual mode and long lifetimes will be important. - Navigation, Science (interplanetary missions) and Exploration (the Moon, Asteroids and Mars) will require EP systems. - Mini- ion engines, FEEPs, mini-Halls, electrosprays with capability to fulfil stringent Science and Earth Observation requirements (LISA, NGGM, Euclid, microsatellites etc.).
 MICROPROPULSION FOR NANOSATELLITES will be a new market.
 Constellations such as ICEYE are flying mini-satellites with EP thrusters (FOTEC-ENPULSION). - Very High Power Electric Propulsion for Exploration and Space Tugs.
-10-20 kW engines will have to be developed. - Constellations of satellites may make use of EP systems (mini-HET, HEMPT, etc.) at very low prices due among several reasons to the large quantities.
-Low power engines for constellations.
-Cubsat Market emerging!!!. - ESA, Space Agencies and Industry have participated to the EPIC proposal within the European Community Horizon 2020 programme.
+10-20 kW engines will have to be developed. - Constellations of satellites may make use of EP systems at very low prices due among several reasons to the large quantities.
+Low power engines for constellations. - ESA, Space Agencies and Industry have participated to the EPIC proposal within the European Community Horizon 2020 programme.
 ESA has been the coordinator of this proposal.
-EPIC is the winner of the H2020 programme and work is ongoing with EPIC 2 extension.
-European Space Agency ESA UNCLASSIFIED - For Official Use
+EPIC is the winner of the H2020 programme and work is ongoing.